br3ndonland/vue-mastery-notes/vue-mastery-03-vuex.md

 - Mutations update, or mutate, state.
 - Actions commit mutations, which update state.
-- **Mutations should always go within actions.** This improves scaleability.
+- **Mutations should always go within actions.** This improves scalability.
 - **Mutations are synchronous.
 Actions are asynchronous.**
 - Mutation names are written in uppercase, like `MUTATION_NAME`.
 - Pseudocode example: asking a friend to get bread.
 The request is like a mutation, the action is actually getting the bread.